laurakond/Stitch-Art-Guides-pp4/TESTING.md

     </details>

 **Django alert messages rendering without colour**
-- Upon testing the functionality of the colours I noticed that they are not displaying any color.
+- Upon testing the functionality of the colors I noticed that they are not displaying any color.
     - I solved the problem by including `alert-{{ message.tags }}` to the code.
 I found the solution on [Stackoverflow](https://stackoverflow.com/questions/55202684/does-bootstrap-django-error-message-has-no-red-color).
-- The above mentioned approach was reversed and changed with adding message configurations to the settings.py file.
+- The above-mentioned approach was reversed and changed with adding message configurations to the settings.py file.
 The appropriate style rules have also been removed as they became redundant.

 **Cut off Tutorial title in the Calendar view**

 **To note**: this has since been resolved and replaced with Bootstrap tooltips.

-- I noticed that the tutorial title was cutting off in the Calendar view if it is over a certain lenght.
+- I noticed that the tutorial title was cutting off in the Calendar view if it is over a certain length.
-    - After searching for a solution I was able to make the event title show in a second row.
+    - After searching for a solution, I was able to make the event title show in the second row.
 The code used for this was found on [Stackoverflow](https://stackoverflow.com/questions/33406697/fullcalendar-v2-event-title-cut-off-in-month-view):
     ```
     .fc-daygrid-event .fc-event-title {
         white-space: normal;